 - 1 cup pinto beans

 Preheat the oven to 350º F.

 Add the flaxseed to a bowl along with 1/4 cup of water and let this sit for at least 5 minutes while preparing the rest of the ingredients.
 The flax (which is basically an egg replacer) is super important for holding these meatballs together in a firm texture.

 Toast the 3 slices of whole wheat bread until they are very dry but not burned, then add them to a food processor with the rolled oats.
 Pulse until you have a fine mixture of breadcrumbs and oat flour.
 Transfer this to a large mixing bowl.

-Chop the white parts of the green onions and the carrot into small chunks and add them to the food processor along with the garlic, parsley, mushrooms, sunflower seeds, tomato paste, soy sauce, smoked paprika, and oregano (everything except the pinto beans).
+Chop the white parts of the green onions and the carrot into small chunks and add them to the food processor along with the garlic, parsley, mushrooms, sunflower seeds, tomato paste, soy sauce, smoked paprika, ginger and oregano (everything except the pinto beans).
 Pulse this repeatedly until everything is broken down, but before it turns into a smoothie!
 Then, add the pinto beans and just pulse 3-4 times to blend them in and break them down a bit.

 Add this veggie mixture into the bowl with the breadcrumbs and oat flour.
 If the flax has formed a nice gel by now, throw that in as well.
 Use a large spoon (or your hands) to mix well.
 It should be slightly dry, but definitely firm enough to form solid meatballs: